Andres77872/magic-arxiv-writer/src/components/ReferencesPanel/README.md

 # ReferencesPanel Component

-A modular, well-structured React component for searching and managing academic paper references with ColPali embeddings integration.
+A modular, well-structured React component for searching and managing academic paper references with semantic similarity search and collapsible card interface.

 ## Architecture